Fully Loaded Baked Potato Soup – Instant Pot

 • Set the Instant Pot to Saute – Medium.
 About 20 minutes is fine.
 When the IP is hot, add the bacon and saute until crispy.
 Set half the bacon aside for garnishing.

-• Add the chicken broth to the IP, along with 4 cups of peeled, diced potatoes and 1 teaspoon of salt .
+• Add the chicken broth and 1 tsp of salt to the IP, along with the rest of the potatoes.
+You'll need 4 cups of peeled, diced potatoes – these are the unbaked potatoes.
 Cook on High Pressure for 15 minutes.
 Natural release for 5 minutes then manual release.

-• Use an immersion blender to puree the potatoes and broth.
+• Use an immersion blender to puree the potatoes and broth from inside the IP.
 If you use a blender, take care to keep a ktichen towel over the top of the blender to prevent spillage.

-• Add the vegetable mixture and dried thyme to the pureed potatoes and set on High Pressure and cook for an additional 10 minutes.
+• Add the vegetable-bacon mixture back to the IP along with the dried thyme to the pureed potatoes and set on High Pressure and cook for an additional 10 minutes.
 Natural release for 5 minutes then manual release.

 • Add the milk, diced and peeled baked potatoes, and milk or cream to the soup mixture.
 Set the pot to Sautee – High – and bring the mixture back to boil.
 Season with salt and pepper.